Woman, child extricated from wreckage after fallen tree smashes car to pieces in Milton

 MILTON, MASS.
-(WHDH) - A woman and a four-year-old child were extricated from the vehicle they were riding in after a massive tree toppled over and smashed it to pieces in Milton on Monday, officials said.
+(WHDH) - A woman and a four-year-old child were extricated from the wreckage of the vehicle they were riding in after a massive tree toppled over and smashed it to pieces in Milton on Monday, officials said.

 RELATED: Tens of thousands without power as damaging winds wreak havoc on Bay State